MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 Why talk to a lawyer if your employer or the workers’ comp insurance company appears to be cooperating with your claim?

-Because they may not be telling you everything you should receive.
-And they may try to get you to say something that hurts your workers’ comp claim down the line.
+Because they may not be telling you everything you should receive, and they may try to get you to say something that hurts your workers’ comp claim down the line.

 Companies deal with this system all the time.
 They could take advantage of the fact that everyday workers don’t know all the ins and outs.